tambatdarshan/OpenShift-Labs/development/SDK/operator-sdk-go.md

 $ make bundle-push
 ~~~

-## Build the CatalogSource and Push to quay.io
+## Build the CatalogSource and Push Index Image to quay.io

 ~~~bash
 $ make catalog-build